The war in Ukraine is playing a special role in France's Bastille Day parade

 PARIS — The war in Ukraine has even shaken up Bastille Day, a powerful political, historical and symbolic event in France.

-France is celebrating its national holiday Thursday with thousands of French troops marching down the Champs-Elysees avenue alongside allies from Eastern Europe.
-The traditional parade also will feature warplanes, military vehicles and a drone in a performance showing off France's might and its efforts to support Ukraine.
+France celebrated its national holiday Thursday with thousands of French troops marching down the Champs-Elysees avenue alongside allies from Eastern Europe.
+The traditional parade also featured warplanes, military vehicles and a drone in a performance showing off France's might and its military efforts to support Ukraine.

 The opening of this year's Bastille Day parade was designed to demonstrate France's commitment to NATO and to European allies touched most closely by the war in the wake of Russia's invasion of Ukraine 20 weeks ago.

 Troops from Estonia, Latvia, Lithuania, Poland, Czech Republic, Slovakia, Romania, Bulgaria, and Hungary were assigned the front position, bearing their national flags.
-Multinational troops deployed in Romania after the invasion are to march with them.
+Multinational troops deployed in Romania after the invasion marched after them.

+Higher-than-usual temperatures baking Paris this week didn't deter crowds from gathering to watch the parade, surrounded by tight security along the Champs-Elysees.

+A group of young people from France's universal national service program stood up and applauded as the parade got underway, visibly thrilled to be watching the event in person.
+A fighter jet flyover wowed the crowd, especially the opening formation that trailed red, white and blue smoke over the Arc de Triomphe.

 On the eve of Bastille Day, French President Emmanuel Macron hailed Ukraine's unexpected ability to stand up to Russia's aggression.
 He called for a review of France's military organization to make it more nimble in the face of changing threats, as well as for a "rethink" of France's military presence in Africa.